-Subspecialty physician faculty members must have current certification in the subspecialty by the American Board of Psychiatry and Neurology or possess qualifications judged acceptable to the Review Committee.
+Subspecialty physician faculty members must have current certification in the subspecialty by the American Board of Psychiatry and Neurology or the American Board of Pediatrics, or possess qualifications judged acceptable to the Review Committee.
 (Core)

 [Note that while the Common Program Requirements deem certification by a certifying board of the AOA acceptable, there is no AOA board that offers certification in this subspecialty.]